MudroadWhite/New-Principia/notes/tactics.md

 This chapter describes the tactics we generally use in further detail.

 ## 1. `assert` for intermediate steps
 When proofs are "long enough", the first tactic that should come to one's view should be `assert` to specify the intermediate steps.
-This tactics modularizes the proofs so that they usually have the following structure:
+This tactic modularizes the proofs so that they usually have the following structure:

 ```Coq
 Proof.